yuxianzuo/NLP_Kaggle/README.md

 The project follows a workflow with four main sections:

-1. **Data Exploration**
-   - Understanding the dataset, preprocessing, and identifying languages.
+1. **Data Exploration**: Understanding the dataset, preprocessing, and identifying languages.

-2. **Fine-tuning**
-   - Fine-tuning the mBERT model.
+2. **Fine-tuning**: Fine-tuning the mBERT model.

-3. **Evaluation**
-   - Assessing the model's performance using performance metrics, classification report and confusion matrix.
+3. **Evaluation**: Assessing the model's performance using performance metrics, classification report and confusion matrix.

-4. **Submission**
-   - Generating predictions for submission to the competition.
+4. **Submission**: Generating predictions for submission to the competition.

 ## Results